gauravfs-14/transformer-explainer/README.md

 ## License

-The software is available under the [MIT License](https://github.com/poloclub/transformer-explainer/blob/main/LICENSE).
+The software is available under the [MIT License](https://github.com/gauravfs-14/transformer-explainer/blob/main/LICENSE).

 ## Contact

-If you have any questions, feel free to [open an issue](https://github.com/poloclub/transformer-explainer/issues/new/choose) or contact [Aeree Cho](https://aereeeee.github.io/) or any of the contributors listed above.
+If you have any questions, feel free to [open an issue](https://github.com/gauravfs-14/transformer-explainer/issues/new/choose).

 ## More AI explainers to check out